Durban: Geography

 Durban is located on the east coast of South Africa, looking out upon the Indian Ocean.
 The city lies at the mouth of the Umgeni River, which demarcates parts of Durban's north city limit, while other sections of the river flow through the city itself.
-Durban has a natural harbour, Durban Harbour, which is the busiest port in South Africa and is the 4th-busiest in the Southern Hemisphere.
+Durban has a natural harbour, Port of Durban, which is the busiest port in South Africa and the fourth-busiest in the Southern Hemisphere.

-Durban proper which is the actual city of Durban is demarcated by its literal city limits or administrative boundaries which are only as big to include the city centre, the Bluff, Berea, Durban North, Mobeni and the southern addendum of Umbogintwini, Athlone Park, Isipingo and Prospecton (although this area was previously part of Greater Amanzimtoti area before 2000 before being incorporated into Durban proper) amongst other suburbs.
+The extent of urban sprawl the Greater Durban agglomeration has experienced, virtually adjoining surrounding smaller towns, has made boundaries in the metropolitan area quite complicated.
+Durban proper, which is the main city, is demarcated by its administrative city limits, which are only as large to include the city centre, the Bluff, Berea, Durban North, Mobeni as well as Umbogintwini, Athlone Park, Isipingo and Prospecton to the south among other suburbs.

-However, the entire eThekwini Metropolitan Municipality is an amalgamation of Durban proper and over 120 other nearby formerly independent towns or settlements (incl.
-Amanzimtoti, Cato Ridge, Chatsworth, Hillcrest, KwaMashu, Inanda, oThongathi, Pinetown, Queensburgh, uMhlanga, Umlazi, Verulam and Westville amongst others) which have slowly grown to organically merge but still have their own legal boundaries too.
+However, the eThekwini Metropolitan Municipality is an amalgamation of Durban proper and more than 120 other nearby formerly independent towns and suburbs such as Amanzimtoti, Cato Ridge, Chatsworth, Hillcrest, KwaMashu, Inanda, oThongathi, Pinetown, Queensburgh, uMhlanga, Umlazi, Verulam and Westville among others that have organically merged yet still retain their legal boundaries.

-The name “Durban” is commonly referred to by residents as not just the city proper but the Greater Durban metropolitan area which sometimes extends beyond eThekwini to include Scottburgh, Ballito and KwaDukuza.
-Similarly, the demonym of a “Durbanite” not only refers to people who live within Durban proper but to residents of the Greater Durban metropolitan area.
+The name "Durban" is commonly referred to by residents as not just the city proper but the Greater Durban metropolitan area that sometimes extends beyond eThekwini to include Scottburgh, Ballito and KwaDukuza.
+Similarly, the demonym of a "Durbanite" not only refers to people who live within Durban proper but to residents of the Greater Durban metropolitan area.

 Climate

-Durban has a humid subtropical climate (Köppen climate classification Cfa/Cwa), with hot, humid summers and warm, quite dry winters, which are snow and frost-free.
+Durban has a humid subtropical climate (Köppen climate classification Cfa), with hot, humid summers and mild to warm, moderately dry winters, which are frost-free.
 Durban has an annual rainfall of 1009 mm.
 The average temperature in summer ranges around 24 C, while in winter the average temperature is 17 C.